 Latino Cultural Center, Dallas, Texas

 Sin Fronteras explores the relationship between the border as a nonobjective geographical landscape and as a politicized place.
-Suspended from a woven net atop the MAP Pavilion, native minerals represent the border region in the state of Texas.
-Red and blue natural dyed cloth create a grid on the back wall of the Pavilion representative of how different counties voted in the 2016 presidential election.
-With the use of Texas-Mexico border native minerals, cochineal red and indigo blue natural dyed cloth, bi-lingual (Spanish / English) signage and the grid, Tierra Firme suggests a minimalist approach to data imaging to represent geology and politics found along the frontera.
+Suspended from the ceiling, native minerals represent the border region in the state of Texas.
+Red and blue natural dyed cloth create a grid on the gallery wall representative of how different counties voted in the 2016 presidential election.
+With the use of Texas-Mexico border native minerals, cochineal red and indigo blue natural dyed cloth, and the grid, Tierra Firme suggests a minimalist approach to data imaging to represent geology and politics found along the frontera.